Lighting Tips For Every Room

 5. Dining Rooms

 For dining room lighting, the primary focus is the table-- and fixtures placed directly above the counter may provide both ambient and task lighting for the entire room.
-Dimmers are also ideal since they provide flexibility in establishing a relaxing atmosphere when entertaining guests.
+Dimmers are also ideal, as they provide flexibility in creating a relaxing atmosphere when entertaining guests.
 Another thing to consider when lighting a dining room is the wall treatment.
 This is because dining rooms often have decorative paint treatments or wallpapers.
 Most people probably know the traditional lighting plan for a dining room consists of a chandelier above the table and a pair of wall sconces that flank a prominent breakfront or sideboard, with all lighting on a dimmer.
 For an upgraded lighting plan, you might want to include cove lighting on two opposing walls and a dimmable chandelier.

 6. Bedrooms